A Region-based Randers Geodesic Approach for Image Segmentation: Region-based Randers Geodesic Formalism

 where $d_{\partial{S}_n}(\fx)$ denotes the Euclidean distance between $\fx$ and the shape boundary $\partial{S}_n$.

-\Cref{alg_ContourEvolution} also requires to choose a point $\fx_n \in \partial S_n$ far enough from the previous point $\fx_{n-1} \in S_n \cap S_{n-1}$, for all $n \geq 1$.
+\Cref{alg_ContourEvolution} also requires choosing a point $\fx_n \in \partial S_n$ far enough from the previous point $\fx_{n-1} \in S_n \cap S_{n-1}$, for all $n \geq 1$.
 In the practical implementation, we choose $\fx_n$ in such way that the two connected components of $\partial S_n \sm \{\fx_n, \fx_{n-1}\}$ have the same Euclidean length.
-This choice, illustrated in \cref{fig_ChoosingSRCPoint}a, fits the assumptions of \cref{th:successive_min}.
-The point $\fx_n$ is used as the source point for the computation of a distance map, with respect to the Randers metric based on the shape gradient of the energy functional and the solution to a curl PDE.
+This choice, as illustrated in~\cref{fig_ChoosingSRCPoint}a, fits the assumptions of \cref{th:successive_min}.
+The point $\fx_n$ is used as the source point for the computation of a distance map, with respect to the Randers metric based on the gradient of the region-based energy functional and the solution to a curl PDE.
 The next shape contour $\partial S_{n+1}$ is then obtained by geodesic backtracking.
-By iterating the main loop of \cref{alg_ContourEvolution}, a subsequence $S_{\vp(n)}$ of the constructed shapes converges to a critical point of the energy functional \eqref{eq_HybridEnergy}, as established in \cref{th:critical}.
+By iterating the main loop of \cref{alg_ContourEvolution}, a subsequence $S_{\vp(n)}$ of the constructed shapes converges to a critical point of the energy functional~\eqref{eq_HybridEnergy}, as established in~\cref{th:critical}.
 In practice, the shapes appear to stabilize quickly and the obtained contour matches the target boundary.

 There are several additional practical modifications that can enhance the performance of the proposed algorithm in complicated scenarios.
-A first avenue, described in \cref{sec_SegmentationAlgs} is to take into account additional user intervention, which turns \cref{alg_ContourEvolution} into an interactive image segmentation method.
-This variant involves a set of landmark points lying on the contour of interest, so that the evolving contour is a piecewise geodesic path, rather than a single circular geodesic.
-A second discussion, in \cref{sec_PracticalRanders}, is devoted to the construction of the vector field $\omega_\gS$ and of the tensor field $\cM$ defining the Randers metric, and to several techniques meant to increase the width $U$ of the tubular search space $\rT$.
+A first avenue, as described in \cref{sec_SegmentationAlgs}, is to take into account additional user intervention, which turns \cref{alg_ContourEvolution} into an interactive image segmentation method.
+This variant involves a set of ordered landmark points lying on the boundary of interest, so that the evolving contour is a piecewise geodesic path, rather than a single geodesic path traveling from a point to itself.
+A second discussion, presented in~\cref{sec_PracticalRanders}, is devoted to the construction of the Randers vector field $\omega_\gS$ and of the tensor field $\cM$ defining the Randers metric, and to several techniques meant to increase the width $U$ of the tubular search space $\rT$.